Child Sexual Exploitation Information for Professionals

 - Be aware: disclosure of information by the child may take time and evident risks may only emerge during ongoing assessment, support and interventions with the child and/or family.

-As Partners we seek every opportunity to provide support to those vulnerable young people in our communities.
+As partners we seek every opportunity to provide support to those vulnerable young people in our communities.
 Part of that process is to actually identify who those vulnerable young people are and in order to do that we need to share information.
-This document TVP intel report FIH is one that Thames Valley Police use to capture information/intelligence opportunities.
-Through this format we can correctly grade and review the information that has been provided and where necessary signpost our own CSE Engagement officer towards potential vulnerable young people.
+Thames Valley Police ask colleagues to use the TVP Intel Form form to capture information/intelligence opportunities and submit to them.
+Through this format they can correctly grade and review the information that has been provided and where necessary signpost the CSE Engagement officer towards potential vulnerable young people.
+Thames Valley Police colleagues have also developed guidance for colleagues.
 This process also allows relevant information to be fed back or shared with other agencies.
 It is a recognised format and a document I would encourage Partners to use.
 Completed forms can be sent to FIHMiltonKeynes@thamesvalley.pnn.police.uk

 DCI, Crime Manager